Key Takeaways

 Losing backlinks is like losing authority.
 Make sure to retain every link possible when launching a new website.

-If you identify several lost backlinks it could be for deleted pages that haven’t been redirected to an existing page.
-Make sure to check the pages that are losing links in the time after launch to make sure you haven’t lost a link because of a non-existing page.
+If you identify several lost backlinks, it could be due to deleted pages that haven’t been redirected to an existing page.
+Make sure to check the pages that are losing links in the time after launch to ensure you haven’t lost a link because of a non-existent page.

 Monitor traffic

-By monitoring website traffic post-launch, you can track changes in organic traffic specifically.
-If there’s a sudden drop in organic traffic, it could indicate a loss of rankings for key keywords or a decline in visibility on search engine results pages (SERPs).
+By monitoring website traffic post-launch, you can specifically track changes in organic traffic.
+If there is a sudden drop in organic traffic, it could indicate a loss of rankings for key keywords or a decline in visibility on search engine results pages (SERPs).

 How to monitor traffic to detect potential losses of rankings and organic traffic: